Before These Crowded Streets: MacHead

 Some fans familiar with the idea of "MacHead" speculated it had been developed, renamed, and added to the band's catalog.
 They speculate that "MacHead" developed into "Bartender", which debuted in January 1999 at a Dave Matthews and Tim Reynolds concert just months after the April '98 release of Before These Crowded Streets.
 In November 2009, Jake Vigliotti claims to have heard 6 different demo takes of "Machead" from an early 1997 recording session for the album, effectively confirming its existence to the fan community.

 In a 2010 interview with Cali from CBS Radio, Stefan Lessard was asked to give his thoughts on Machead.
 He replied that "Machead's this little number that I believe was the last song to possibly make it on Before These Crowded Streets and I think there's a recording I have of it somewhere.
 So it's just finding a recording of it and listening to it and that's on our homework list."
-Although as of July 2024, no official recording has surfaced, a demo recording has leaked and has been spread among fans.
+The song finally leaked in July of 2024.